COVID -19 changes: Government Assistance

 What do the changes mean?

-The changes mean that there is extra financial assistance available.
 If you have been impacted by the pandemic then you should consider applying for any and all of the assistance payments (if you are eligible).

 Remember: It is important that you consider applying for financial help as this will assist you and the economic recovery.

 Note: Centrelink procedures and eligibility do change.
 Check Services Australia for information.

 If your income has decreased below a certain amount or you are now unemployed, you can apply for income support through Centrelink.
 You can find more information about applying for income support on the Services Australia website.
 You can submit a claim for income support by linking your Centrelink online account to your MyGov account.